-During 2020: Year of the Eye, we celebrate the accomplishments of ophthalmologists who protect our sight.
-But what about the ophthalmologists who achieve success outside of the industry?
+We celebrate the ability of ophthalmologists — the only eye care providers with advanced medical training — to protect sight and empower lives.
+But what about ophthalmologists who become famous outside of medicine?
 Here are eight famous people you may not have known were ophthalmologists.

 Sir Arthur Conan Doyle

 Did you know the writer behind literature’s most beloved detective was an ophthalmologist?
 Best known as the creator of Sherlock Holmes, Dr. Doyle made use of idle time in the office waiting for patients to show up by crafting stories.
 Dr. Doyle eventually quit his practice to focus on writing more of his popular crime fiction.
 Medical themes, symbols and characters appearing throughout his 50+ works of fiction pay tribute to his career as a physician.

 Famous for founding the theories behind individual psychology, Alfred Adler worked as an ophthalmologist before pursuing studies of the human mind.
 He is best known for coining the term “inferiority complex,” a key development in understanding human behavior and personality.
 His work is still studied and taught widely among psychologists today.